Best Kids’ Football Boots for Orthotics - Buying Guide

 FAQ

-Can kids wear orthotics in football boots?
+Can kids wear orthotics in football shoes?

 Should I size up to fit an orthotic?